aech-ai/aech-cli-translator/README.md

 - Accepts: Markdown source file path, target language code, optional Markdown context/termbase, output directory.
 - Produces (in `output_dir`):
-  - `<stem>_<lang>.md`: translated Markdown that preserves structure/formatting.
+  - Translation: `<stem>_<lang>.md` (Markdown only; render to DOCX/PDF for users).
-  - `<stem>_translation_report.md`: QA summary from back-translation with:
+  - QA report: `<stem>_translation_report.md` with:
     - Overall Quality Assessment: Pass / Needs Review / Fail.
     - Key discrepancies (meaning/tone/terminology).
     - Recommendations (what to fix if not Pass).
 - Offline-friendly: operates on local files only.
-- Expected automation: after running, attach both outputs and include a short QA summary in the response to the requester (email/DM/ticket).
+- Expected automation: after running, render DOCX/PDF from the Markdown outputs, attach/link those user-friendly files, and include a short QA summary in the response to the requester (email/DM/ticket).
 Make clear whether it Passed or needs review and call out any specific risks.

 ## Usage